Kyle Hsu

 kylehsu at cs dot stanford dot edu

 Previously, I majored in robotics as an Engineering Science undergraduate at the University of Toronto.
 During this time, I did research at the Vector Institute with Roger Grosse and Dan Roy.
 I’ve also spent time at Google Brain with Shane Gu, Berkeley AI Research with Sergey Levine, and the Max Planck Institute for Software Systems with Rupak Majumdar.
-My first research experiences were in optoelectronics and photonics under Joyce Poon at the University of Toronto and Ming C. Wu at UC Berkeley.

 other publications